 In Wisconsin a step-parent adoption involves two steps:

-Termination of parental rights is always easier if the child’s natural parent is absent or agrees, but step parent adoptions can occur even if both biological parents do not consent.
-If there are legal grounds to terminate parental rights, it is possible to litigate those issues on behalf of a client who believes that adoption by a step parent would be in the child’s best interests.
+Termination of parental rights is always easier if the child’s natural parent is absent or agrees, but stepparent adoptions can occur even if both biological parents do not consent.
+If there are legal basis to dismiss privileges for parents, it is possible to litigate those issues on behalf of a client who believes that adoption by a step-parent would be in the best interests of the child.

 In Wisconsin, step-parents must be married to a child’s other natural parent for at least six months before a petition can be filed for adoption.

 Once a step-parent adopts a child, he or she becomes the legal parent of the child and gains all of the rights and responsibilities that entails.
 This means if the child’s biological parent dies, custody automatically passes to the adoptive step-parent.
 The adoptive parent assumes all responsibility for providing for the child as required under the law and would be considered a full legal parent for purposes of making medical decisions for the child and completing financial aid applications for school.
 The adoptive parent also gains the right to visitation and custody in the event he or she and the child’s biological parent divorce.